 Here's the official definition of OER by UNESCO:

-"Open Educational Resources (OER) are teaching, learning and research materials in any medium – digital or otherwise – that reside in the public domain or have been released under an open license that permits no-cost access, use, adaptation and redistribution by others with no or limited restrictions."
+"Open Educational Resources (OER) are learning, teaching and research materials in any format and medium that reside in the public domain or are under copyright that have been released under an open license, that permit no-cost access, re-use, re-purpose, adaptation and redistribution by others."

 OER refers to not only textbooks, but so many other resources we use in our classrooms!
 Getting started in adopting OER can mean adopting an entire textbook, parts of a textbook, content from Canvas Commons, or perhaps licensing your own classroom content as OER for your colleagues to use in their classrooms.
 Most educators already practice this kind of sharing of educational resources already!
 Have you ever lent a colleague your syllabus for them to develop their course?
 Or has a colleague given you a really awesome handout or assignment prompt for you to adopt in your own course?
 OER is aligned with this spirit of sharing, just with a larger community and by purposefully applying open licenses to your work!

 Adapted from OSU Library's "Open Educational Resources" CC-BY, 4.0.

 Articles on Open Resources